google/site-kit-wp/readme.txt

 **Enhanced**

-* Update timeouts for Key Metrics survey triggers to be one week.
-See [#7911](https://github.com/google/site-kit-wp/issues/7911).
 * Update version used for GA4 feature tour.
 See [#7879](https://github.com/google/site-kit-wp/issues/7879).
 * Update CircularProgress component to use correct material design colors.
 See [#7863](https://github.com/google/site-kit-wp/issues/7863).
 * Improve styles for some link-styled buttons.
 See [#7776](https://github.com/google/site-kit-wp/issues/7776).